Competences of the Court of Justice of the European Union

 These actions are brought:

-• Either by the Commission, after a preliminary procedure (Article 258 TFEU): opportunity for the state to submit its observations and reasoned opinion (1.3.8);
+- Either by the Commission, after a preliminary procedure (Article 258 TFEU): opportunity for the Member State concerned to submit its observations and reasoned opinion (1.3.8);

-• Confirming that the state has failed to fulfil its obligations, in which case the state is required to put an immediate end to the infringement;
+- Confirming that the Member State concerned has failed to fulfil its obligations, in which case the Member State is required to put an immediate end to the infringement;

-• If, after a further action is brought by the Commission, the Court finds that the Member State concerned has not complied with its judgment, it may impose a financial penalty on it (a fixed lump sum and/or a periodic penalty payment), the amount being determined by the Court on the basis of a Commission proposal (Article 260 TFEU).
+- If the Commission brings a further action and the Court of Justice finds that the Member State concerned has not complied with its judgment, it may impose a financial penalty on it (a fixed lump sum and/or a periodic penalty payment), the amount being determined by the Court of Justice on the basis of a Commission proposal (Article 260 TFEU).

 2. Proceedings against the EU institutions for annulment and for failure to act

-Subject: cases where the applicant seeks the annulment of a measure supposedly contrary to EU law (annulment: Article 263 TFEU) or, in cases of infringement of EU law, where an institution, body, office or agency has failed to act (Article 265 TFEU).
+Subject: cases where the applicant seeks the annulment of a measure supposedly contrary to EU law (Article 263 TFEU) or, in cases of infringement of EU law, where an institution, body, office or agency has failed to act (Article 265 TFEU).

-Role of the Court: the Court declares the act void or declares that there has been a failure to act, in which case the institution at fault is required to take the necessary measures to comply with the Court’s judgment (Article 266 TFEU).
+Role of the Court of Justice: the Court of Justice declares the act void or declares that there has been a failure to act, in which case the institution at fault is required to take the necessary measures to comply with the Court’s judgment (Article 266 TFEU).

 3. Other direct proceedings

-• An act of or failure to act by the European Parliament or the Council, or by those institutions acting jointly, except for:
+- An act of or failure to act by Parliament or the Council, or by those institutions acting jointly, except for:

-Jurisdiction is also reserved to the Court of Justice in the actions referred to in the same Articles when they are brought by an institution of the Union against an act of, or failure to act by, the European Parliament, the Council, both those institutions acting jointly, or the Commission, or brought by an institution of the Union against an act of, or failure to act by, the European Central Bank.
+Jurisdiction is also reserved to the Court of Justice in the actions referred to in the same Articles when they are brought by an EU institution against an act of, or failure to act by, Parliament, the Council, both those institutions acting jointly, or the Commission, or when they are brought by an EU institution against an act of, or failure to act by, the European Central Bank.

 B. Indirect proceedings: question of validity raised before a national court or tribunal (Article 267 TFEU - preliminary rulings)

-The national courts are normally responsible for applying EU law when a case so requires.
-However, when an issue relating to the interpretation of the law is raised before a national court or tribunal, the court or tribunal may seek a preliminary ruling from the Court of Justice.
-If it is a court of last instance, it is compulsory to refer the matter to the Court.
+The national courts are responsible for applying EU law when a case so requires.
+However, when an issue relating to the interpretation of an EU law is raised before a national court or tribunal, the court or tribunal may seek a preliminary ruling from the Court of Justice.
+If it is a court of last instance, it is compulsory to refer the matter to the Court of Justice.
 The national court submits the question(s) about the interpretation or validity of a provision of EU law, generally in the form of a judicial decision, in accordance with the national procedural rules.
-However, in its judgment of 11 December 2018 in Case C-493/17 (Weiss), the Court ruled that ‘it must refuse to give a ruling on a question referred by a national court where it is quite obvious that the interpretation, or the determination of validity, of a rule of EU law that is sought bears no relation to the actual facts of the main action or its purpose, where the problem is hypothetical, or where the Court does not have before it the factual or legal material necessary to give a useful answer to the questions submitted to it’.
-The Registry notifies the request to the parties to the national proceedings and also to the Member States and the institutions of the European Union.
+However, in its judgment of 11 December 2018 in Case C-493/17 (Weiss), the Court of Justice ruled that ‘it must refuse to give a ruling on a question referred by a national court where it is quite obvious that the interpretation, or the determination of validity, of a rule of EU law that is sought bears no relation to the actual facts of the main action or its purpose, where the problem is hypothetical, or where the Court does not have before it the factual or legal material necessary to give a useful answer to the questions submitted to it’.
+The Registry notifies the request for a preliminary ruling to the parties to the national proceedings, and also to the Member States and the EU institutions.
 They have two months within which to submit any written observations to the Court of Justice.

 C. Responsibility at second instance

-The Court has the jurisdiction to review appeals limited to points of law in rulings and orders of the General Court.
+The Court of Justice has the jurisdiction to review appeals, limited to points of law, against rulings and orders of the General Court.
 The appeals do not have suspensory effect.

 If the appeal is considered admissible and well-founded, the Court of Justice sets aside the General Court’s decision and decides the case itself, or else must refer the case back to the General Court, which is bound by the decision.